gan99/Neo4j/README.md

+Hi Sidharth,

+Yes, we’re now able to view the databases in the Neo4j Browser.

+Thank you for your quick support in resolving this.

+Best regards,
+Ganesh Reddy Mannem

 Identified routing issues related to hardcoded paths in the web application when running behind IIS.

 Confirmed that the application will be hosted under the base path: